 Throughout your pregnancy, we will provide you with all the support and assistance you need.
 You can communicate with the adoptive family as much or as little as you wish.
-As you get closer to your due date, we can help you make arrangements for the birth.

 When your baby is born, you can spend as much time as you would like to in the hospital with your baby, the adoptive family, and/or a counselor.
-The baby will go directly home from the hospital with the adoptive family.
+The baby may go directly home from the hospital with the adoptive family.
 Shortly after you will sign the legal documents consenting to the adoption.